 A good rule of thumb for maintenance costs is the one percent rule.
 This rule states that you should plan to spend about one percent of your purchase price on maintenance each year.
 For example, if your house was purchased for $250,000, you should plan to spend about $2,500 on home maintenance each year.
 Of course, these numbers can vary widely, but many investors use this formula to estimate costs.

 The premium for a homeowners insurance policy will vary based on the house and its location.
-You can expect to pay over $1000 annually for an average the Central Valley home.
+You can expect to pay over $1000 annually for an average California home.

 It can be difficult to come up with a mortgage payment each and every month for a property you don’t want to own.
 The average mortgage payment nationwide is well over $1000 each month.
 Some people are struggling to pay thousands of dollars each month when in reality they would be much better off selling the property.